Las Vegas & California Slip & Fall Injury Attorneys

 The phrase “slip and fall” describes accidents that commonly occur on property owned by another person or entity.
-Whether the accident happens at work, in a casino, at a friend’s house, or in a public place, a slip and fall accident can result in serious unexpected injuries.
+Whether the accident happens at work, in a casino, at a friend’s house, or in a public place, a slip-and-fall accident can result in serious unexpected injuries.

-Because most slip and fall injuries occur on another person’s property, these cases typically fall under “premises liability” law.
+Because most slip and fall injuries occur on another person’s property, these cases typically fall under the “premises liability” law.
 In Nevada, the law requires that business owners, homeowners, and landlords take reasonable steps to keep their properties safe for visitors.
 Safety measures may include performing routine maintenance, making necessary repairs, and staying up to date on local safety codes.
 Unfortunately, thousands of people are still injured every year due to property owners failing to maintain the safety of their premises.